Skip to content

 Niche Store Example

-If you focus on a niche, that there’s only, you know, market capital of a few million dollars and there’s already multiple competitors, you’re going to be working so hard to try and scrape that out, you know, your piece of the pie, it’s not worth it.
-Focus on something bigger that has more opportunity.
-Here’s an example of a niche store on Shopify, Boom, by Cindy Joseph.
+If you focus on a niche with a market capital of only a few million dollars and multiple competitors, you’ll be working so hard to try and scrape that out—your piece of the pie—but it’s not worth it.
+Focus on something more significant that has more opportunity.

 Capture 10

-So, it is a niche-focused only on a few products, but that niche of what they’re doing is quite large.
+So, it is a niche focused only on a few products, but that niche of what they’re doing is quite large.

 This is a private label brand, so you know, it’s an example of a good niche with room for scale, growth, and potential and something he could sell eventually.